szilard/kaggle-scripts-R-pydata/README.md

 R+Rmd  |    975   |   5212   |  1223700

-## Most used R/Python packages/modules
+## Most popular R/Python packages/modules

 You can get the list of R/Python scripts, download them and look for `library` or `required` (R) and `import` (Python) and see which packages are the most popular.
 Here is a